1st Armored Division (United States)

-The 1st Armored Division, nicknamed "Old Ironsides," is a combined arms division of the United States Army.
+The 1st Armored Division, nicknamed "Old Ironsides", is a combined arms division of the United States Army.
 The division is part of III Armored Corps and operates out of Fort Bliss in El Paso, Texas.
-It was the first armored division of the United States' Army to see battle in World War II.
-Since World War II, the division has been involved in the Korean War, Cuban Missile Crisis, Persian Gulf War, Iraq, Afghanistan, and several other operations.
+It was the first armored division of the United States Army to see battle in World War II.
+Since World War II, the division has been involved in the Cuban Missile Crisis, Persian Gulf War, Iraq, Afghanistan, and several other operations.
 The division has also received numerous awards and recognition.